AdobeDocs/deliverability-learn.en/help/guidance-around-changes-to-google-and-yahoo.md

 >[!INFO]
 > Adobe is working on enabling “post” support on all of our email sending platforms to support our users with meeting these requirements:
+>
 > * [!DNL Adobe Campaign Classic V7/V8]: Fully supports POST 1-Click today.
 Updates to step by step setup will be published [here](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/additional-resources/campaign/acc-technical-recommendations.html?lang=en#list-unsubscribe){target="_blank"} by mid-January
 >* [!DNL Adobe Campaign Standard]: Is being updated to support POST 1-Click.
 Check back for updates soon.
 Instructions for setup will be provided [here](https://experienceleague.adobe.com/docs/experience-cloud-kcs/kbarticles/KA-14778.html?lang=en){target="_blank"}
 >* [!DNL Adobe Journey Optimizer]: Fully supports POST 1-Click today.
 Updates to step by step setup will be published [here](https://experienceleague.adobe.com/docs/journey-optimizer/using/email/email-opt-out.html?lang=en){target="_blank"} by mid-January
->
-> Marketo: Is being updated to support POST 1-Click.
+> * [!DNL Marketo]: Is being updated to support POST 1-Click.
 Once ready it will be auto-applied where required.

 ## Process Unsubscribes within 2 days: